Double Machine Learning for Time Series: Application

 \section{Application}

-We apply the time-series RCF-DML LP estimator developed above to assess the dynamic effects of prudential capital shocks on Italian GDP, private nonfinancial corporations (PNFC) lending, PNFC spreads, and the components of the Tier 1 capital ratio.
-Because prudential tools were introduced only recently, the available time series are short.
-This data feature makes the RCF approach suitable for inference in this setting.
+We apply the time-series RCF-DML estimator to estimate the dynamic responses of Italian GDP, private nonfinancial corporations (PNFC) lending, PNFC spreads, and the components of the Tier 1 capital ratio to prudential capital shocks.

-Since its introduction in 1988, the Basel I framework has established minimum capital requirements to strengthen banking system stability and laid the foundation for subsequent Basel Accords.
-In the aftermath of the 2008 financial crisis, financial institutions exhibited significant fragility (cited in \citealp{admati2014bankers}), leading regulators to reach consensus on the need to strengthen bank capital and liquidity requirements.
-The Basel Committee on Banking Supervision (BCBS) introduced a broad set of reforms on September 12, 2010, aimed at enhancing the resilience of the global financial system (\citealp{basel2010assessment}).
-The Basel framework is expected to curb banks’ risk-taking incentives (\citealp{holmstrom1997financial, kim1988risk}) and lower default probabilities following adverse shocks (\citealp{dewatripont1994theory, Gambacorta2004Does}).
-However, policymakers and industry participants have raised concerns that these regulations may entail sizable costs for banks and the real economy (\citealp{fbf2010reforming, iif2011cumulative}).